-The Federal Environmental Protection Agency has revised the Lead and Copper rule for all public drinking water systems.
+The Federal Environmental Protection Agency has revised the lead and Copper rule for all public drinking water systems.
 They have mandated that drinking water systems produce an inventory list of all service line material.
-The service line in the piping that extends from our water main to the customers' home.
+The service line is the piping that extends from our water main to the customer's home.
 The City of Carrabelle has prepared this inventory in accordance with federal regulations.
-To view this service line inventory please request a copy from the office with Charles Painter.
+To view this service line inventory please request a copy from the City of Carrabelle office.